Emmanuel Faye

 Emmanuel Faye (born in 1956) is a philosopher and historian of French philosophy.
 A specialist in the Renaissance and Descartes, he has also published several critical studies on Heidegger and his reception.

 Biography

 Family

 He is the son of the writer and philosopher Jean-Pierre Faye.

 Training

-Agrégé in philosophy in 1981, doctor of the Paris 1 Panthéon-Sorbonne University in 1994, authorized to direct research by the Paris Nanterre University in 2000, and a lecturer there from 1995 to 2009.
+Agrégé in philosophy in 1981, doctor of the Paris 1 Panthéon-Sorbonne University in 1994, authorized to direct research by the Paris Nanterre University in 2000, and an associate professor there from 1995 to 2009.
 Since 2009, he has been a professor of modern and contemporary philosophy at the University of Rouen Normandy.

 Career

 In Philosophy and the Perfection of Man, from the Renaissance to René Descartes, Emmanuel Faye sought to show that the Cartesian thought of the perfection of man was part of the continuity of the humanist philosophies of the Renaissance.

 In 2005, Heidegger, the introduction of Nazism into philosophy, was followed by a study by Sidonie Kellerer published in Sens Public, on its reception in Germany.

 In 2014, he edited with Beauchesne, in the collection "Le Grenier à sel", an international collective work entitled Heidegger, the soil, the community, the race.

 In 2016, he published a study on Hannah Arendt and Martin Heidegger, in which he argues that she “develops a Heideggerian vision of modernity.